playframework/playframework/documentation/manual/working/commonGuide/configuration/ThreadPools.md

 }
 ```

 Note also that Play has different configuration settings for development mode than it does for production.
-To ensure that the thread pool settings are correct, you should run Play in a [production configuration](https://www.playframework.com/documentation/2.5.x/Deploying#Running-a-test-instance).
+To ensure that the thread pool settings are correct, you should run Play in a [[production configuration|Deploying#Running-a-test-instance]].